 Seeing the pros and cons side by side can help you decide whether it’s worth changing the pattern.

-Here’s a recent celebrity example of how a cost-benefit analysis works:
+Here’s a 2018 celebrity example of how cost-benefit analysis works:

 In her show “Nanette,” comedian Hannah Gadsby talked about how she built a career on self-deprecating humor.
 But at a certain point, the harm she was doing to her sense of self outweighed the benefits to her career.
 So she decided to stop tearing herself down as a means of making jokes.